FAQs

 11. My business is working hard in these areas but we’re not meeting all the requirements of the 4 pledges.
 Can we still get involved?

 Signatories aren’t expected to immediately meet all the pledges but are encouraged to demonstrate a willingness to work towards them.
-Signatories aren't required to meet all the pledges immediately; instead, they're encouraged to show their commitment to working towards them.
-If your organisation is involved in engineering and technology career activities and is dedicated to improving in the pledge areas, you can join The Code.
+If your organisation is involved in engineering and technology career inspiration activities, and is dedicated to improving in the pledge areas, you can join The Code.
 If you're unsure or wish to speak to someone on the team, please get in contact.

 12. How many organisations are signed up to The Code?